 - Both Court of Federal Claims and GAO have agreed with intervenor attorney arguments to make decisions.

-Nationwide Government COFC and GAO Bid Protest Attorney Services
+Nationwide Government COFC and GAO Protest Intervener Attorney Services

 We put together a team of government protest legal experts to make sure that you maximize the opportunity to convince the courts with your intervenor brief that the agency procurement award should have gone to your company and that the source selection panel followed procurement policies and procedures.

-Under litigation rules, including GAO and federal practice before the Court of Federal Claims and Federal Circuit Court, becoming an intervenor in a government bid protest lawsuit means that companies or persons can seek to join in as intervenor defendant, defend or otherwise take part in a legal proceeding.
+Under litigation rules, including GAO and federal practice before the Court of Federal Claims and Federal Circuit Court, getting your intervenor status in a government bid protest lawsuit means that companies or persons can seek to join in as intervenor defendant, defend or otherwise take part in a legal proceeding.

 Having our bid protest lawyers serves your interest in two ways.